anupam-io/makDa/README.md

 Visit the above link for detailed information about the project.

 # makDa - A multithreaded web crawler with libcURL & thread-safe data structures
-## New features added
+## Added features
- - Dowloading files with [**libCurl**](https://curl.se/libcurl/): One of the bugs in previous projects was crawler stopping at the end of its execution.
+ - Dowloading files with [**libcURL**](https://curl.se/libcurl/): One of the bugs in previous projects was crawler stopping at the end of its execution.
 In somecases `https` requests would not get any response and they would wait forever(very long time).
 Because of the use of `OpenSSL`, it was not possible to implement a time out functionality.
-By using *libCurl*, we can add the time out feature.
+By using *libcURL*, we can add the time out feature.
 Hurray! now crawler won't stop.
  - **Saving and resume working state**: Once crawler runs adn finishes its execution, it was dumping the data into output files.
 I have added the saving feature, now the state of the crawler gets saved in a `.zip` file.
 And at the time of initialization, it <ins>recovers its state</ins>.

 ## How to run makDa